 How Modi was welcomed by the United States after being banned

 Narendra Modi, the Indian prime minister, was previously excluded by the United States of America.
 He was denied a visa due to "serious violations of religious freedom," and as a result, was virtually prevented from visiting the nation for more than 10 years.
+But in the nine years since that ban was removed, Modi has gained more and more support from the White House.

 During a state visit to Washington this week, the head of the most populous country in the world will have a meeting with US President Joe Biden.
 The trip is anticipated to strengthen defense, trade, and technology ties as well as "the warm bonds of family and friendship" that bind the two nations together.